Justinalan0965/Biggestnumber/README.md

 ## *Muthu Raj*

-**Bigger Number App** (aka *Cal Admission Test*) prompts the user to select which of the two numbers presented is larger.The backgriund color is updated depending upon on if correct number is chosen.New numbers are randomly selected after a user selection.
+**Bigger Number App** (aka *"Cal Admission Test"*) prompts the user to select which of the two numbers presented is larger.The backgriund color is updated depending upon on if correct number is chosen.New numbers are randomly selected after a user selection.

 Time spent: **2** hours spent in total